 In the 1970s, rules were developed to govern the federal funding of research on human embryos for in vitro fertilization (IVF).
 The rules specified that all federally funded research on human embryos would need to be approved by a congressionally appointed ethics advisory board.
-Since no members for the board were ever appointed by Congress, this ethics advisory board never met and thus no embryo research was ever federally funded.
+Although the board met once, it was dissolved in 1980 without ever federally funding embryonic research.
 In 1993, this rule was rescinded, but the Dickey Amendment, a Department of Health and Human Services (DHHS) 1996 appropriation rider, subsequently banned any federal funding of human embryo research and each year this amendment has been attached to the appropriation bill for the DHHS.
 Since that time, no federal funds have been allowed for embryo (and therefore embryonic stem cell) research, but private funding of research on embryos has been allowed and is completely unregulated.